Should I buy a Mercedes-Benz car?

 If Mercedes-Benz is known for one thing above all, it has to be quality.
 But with many of its models now made outside Germany in countries like the USA and South Africa, you may be surprised by some of the results of our annual Which?
 Car Survey in terms of Mercedes' reputation for quality and reliability.

 Mercedes-Benz has traditionally produced luxurious and prestigious saloons and estates such as the C-class, E-class and S-class, but it has significantly expanded its range in recent years.

-For instance, it has headed into mainstream territory with VW Golf-sized hatchbacks like the A-class and B-class, as well as making 4x4s like the GLE (the new name for the M-class).
-It's equally well represented in the sports car class with iconic two-seaters like the SL and SLK.
+For instance, it has headed into mainstream territory with VW Golf-sized hatchbacks like the A-class and B-class.
+As well as making 4x4s like the GLE (the new name for the M-class).
+It's equally well represented in the sports car class, with iconic two-seaters like the SL and SLK.

-To see how all the Mercedes-Benz cars we've tested scored head straight to our Mercedes-Benz car reviews.
+To see how all the Mercedes-Benz cars we've tested scored in our tough tests, head straight to our Mercedes-Benz car reviews.

 How much do Mercedes-Benz cars cost?